top of page

 It was a moody, rainy day with low clouds when we visited Humantay Lake

-Given how long and difficult the trip to Soraypampa is I would suggest visiting Humantay through a tour operator.
+Given how long and difficult the trip to Soraypampa is I would suggest visiting the lake from Cusco through a reputable tour guide operator rather than trying to get there yourself.

 What to expect when visiting Humantay Lake?

-Once you've reached the trailhead it will take about 2 hours of hiking to reach the beautiful teal lake.
-You'll begin around 12,700 feet (3,870 meters) and ascend about 1,200 feet (nearly 400 meters) as you climb a rather steep hill to the lake.
+Once you’ve reached the trailhead it will take about two hours of hiking to reach the beautiful turquoise lake.
+You’ll begin around 12,700 feet (3,870 meters) and ascend about 1,200 feet (nearly 400 meters) as you climb a rather steep hill up to 4,200 meters above sea level where the lake resides.

 The terrain is fairly steep and slightly rocky but anyone in moderate shape should make easy work of this hike.

 The only caveat is the altitude.
-Ideally you've spent a couple days in Cusco on less strenuous activities before making your way to Humantay.
+Ideally you’ve spent a couple days in Cusco acclimating on less strenuous activities before making your way to the lake.
+If you’re looking for ideas on what to do around Cusco while acclimating be sure to check out my posts covering my visits to Sacsayhuaman which overlooks Cusco, the hills of Pisac, Maras Salt Mines and the ancient ruins of Moray.

 Be sure to pace yourself on the way up to avoid falling victim to altitude sickness.